Academic Publications |

 "Can Animals Make Art?"
 The Conversation, March 19, 2025. [link]

-- additionally featured on: Rhode Island PBS [link] Daily Nous [link], The Seattle Post-Intelligencer, The Beloit Call, Yahoo News, The Caledonian Record, Phys.org, The Star, The Bradenton Times, The Huron Daily Plainsman, The Lake Chelan Mirror, and The Daily Maverick (South Africa).
+- additionally featured in: Rhode Island PBS [link] Daily Nous [link], The Seattle Post-Intelligencer, The Beloit Call, Yahoo News, The Caledonian Record, Phys.org, The Star, The Bradenton Times, The Huron Daily Plainsman, The Lake Chelan Mirror, and The Daily Maverick (South Africa).

 "Artificial Intelligence Threatens Disaster for Artists" Newsweek.
 June 6, 2024. [link]